GEMDAT-repos/GOAC/README.md

 ## Citing GOAC for your Research

-If you find GOAC helpful for your research, please considere citing the packages GOAC is working with as well as citing the GOAC code directly by the following reference:
+If you find GOAC helpful for your research, please considere citing the packages GOAC is working with as well as citing the GOAC code directly by the following reference: https://doi.org/10.48550/arXiv.2409.08808
-[DOI]

 ## License